ILIAS-eLearning/ILIAS/docs/development/php-coding-style.md

-# ILIAS Coding Style
+# PHP Coding Style

-This is the coding style for the [ILIAS project](https://github.com/ILIAS-eLearning/ILIAS).
+This is the PHP coding style for the [ILIAS project](https://github.com/ILIAS-eLearning/ILIAS).

 ## PSR-12 and additions